-From now until the October 2015 federal election, we suggest to Mr. Mulcair, Mr. Trudeau, and Ms. May—as well as their MPs and candidates—to rein in their disdain for each other.
+We suggest to Mr. Singh, Mr. Trudeau, and Ms. Paul—as well as their MPs and candidates—to rein in their disdain for each other.
 Their bickering doesn’t serve their constituents, and in doing so, they only stoop to the level of the Conservatives and their tactics.
 On our Cooperation page, we discuss our ideas for inter-party cooperation.

 On the Vision page, we lay out our vision for a progressive natural governing party that would represent the beliefs of a clear majority of Canadians.
 We contrast this with electoral reform, which we don’t believe is a long-term solution.
 Canadians are facing serious problems, such as climate change, that require a sincere and lasting collaboration.